WiSE-OD: Benchmarking Robustness in Infrared Object Detection: OD IR Robustness Benchmark

 \subsection{Benchmark Datasets}

-For our proposed robust IR OD benchmark, we explore two classical datasets containing paired RGB and infrared images: LLVIP and FLIR.
+For our proposed robust IR OD benchmark with corruptions, we explore two classical datasets containing paired RGB and infrared images: LLVIP and FLIR.
+Additionally, we explore the M3FD dataset, which has real-world shifts.

-\textbf{LLVIP:} The LLVIP dataset is a surveillance dataset composed of $12,025$ paired IR and RGB images for training and $3,463$ paired IR and RGB images for testing.
-The resolution of images is $1280 \times 1024$ pixels, and annotations consist of bounding boxes around pedestrians.

-\textbf{FLIR ALIGNED:} For the FLIR dataset, we used the sanitized and aligned paired sets provided ~\cite{zhang2020multispectral}, which contains $4,129$ paired IR and RGB images for training, and $1,013$ paired IR and RGB images for testing.
-The FLIR images are captured by a front‑mounted car camera at a resolution of $640\times512$ pixels, and annotations contain bicycles, dogs, cars, and people.
+\textbf{LLVIP:} LLVIP is a surveillance dataset composed of $12,025$ paired IR and RGB images for training and $3,463$ paired IR and RGB images for testing.
+The resolution of images is $1280 \times 1024$ pixels, and annotations consist of bounding boxes around pedestrians. \textbf{FLIR ALIGNED:} For the FLIR dataset, we used the sanitized and aligned paired sets provided ~\cite{zhang2020multispectral}, which contains $4,129$ paired IR and RGB images for training, and $1,013$ paired IR and RGB images for testing.
+The FLIR images are captured by a front‑mounted car camera at a resolution of $640\times512$ pixels, and annotations contain bicycles, dogs, cars, and people. \textbf{M3FD (Real-World OOD):} M3FD~\cite{liu2022target} is a paired RGB-IR benchmark with well-aligned images captured by a calibrated dual-sensor rig.
+It contains 4{,}200 aligned pairs at 1024$\times$768 resolution and six classes (person, car, bus, motorcycle, truck, lamp).
+We considered the day IR images as training data, and for testing, we considered fog, night, rain, and indoor images.
+The high resolution, alignment quality, and scenario diversity make M3FD a strong testbed for robustness in multi-modality detection and fusion.

 \textbf{LLVIP-C and FLIR-C:} In this section, we present our two corrupted benchmarks: LLVIP-C and FLIR-C, derived from the LLVIP and FLIR datasets.
 In~\fref{fig:llvip_flir_corruptions_samples}, the first row shows an LLVIP-C test example corrupted with Shot Noise and Impulse Noise at severity level $5$.
 The second row shows an FLIR-C test example corrupted with Motion Blur and Zoom Blur at severity level~5.
 As illustrated qualitatively, severity level~5 is too strong for the FLIR images, already compressed JPEGs, and both zero-shot and fine-tuned models perform worse on FLIR-C than on LLVIP-C at this level.
 Therefore, we recommend a maximum corruption severity of $2$ for FLIR-C based on qualitative and quantitative results.
-For the following experiments, we use severity level $5$ for LLVIP-C and severity level $2$ for FLIR-C.
+For the following experiments, we use severity level $5$ for LLVIP-C and severity level $2$ for FLIR-C. In~\fref{fig:corruptions_different_severities}, we show the impact of different severity levels (pre-defined levels) defined by~\citep{michaelis2019benchmarking} on the IR images going from severity 1 to severity 5.